sarpisik/nasa-landing-webpage/README.md

 # ReactNative Theme Boilerplate

-This is a starter boilerplate for my vanilla(Css, JavaScript) projects .
+This is a vanilla CSS & JavaScript project which makes API request of desired media contents from NASA.

 ## Getting Started